informatics-isi-edu/ErmrestDataUtils/README.md

 ```

-### Import ACL's explicitly
+### Import ACLs explicitly

-To import acl's explicitly you can call the `importACLs` method and pass a configuration object.
-The format for the configuration is as follows
+To import ACLs explicitly you can call the `importACLs` method and pass a configuration object.
+This would allow you to pass both static and dynamic ACLs.
+The following is an example of using this API:

 ```js
 var dataUtils = require('ErmrestDataUtils');